 The third theory is super UV rays.
-This theory states the sun's ultraviolet rays were very strong and killed marine organisms living in the ocean surface.
-Fossils found showing the disappearance of one kind of marine life in the ocean surface provide evidence for this theory.
+This theory states the sun's ultraviolet rays were very strong and killed marine organisms living on the ocean surface.
+Fossils found showing the disappearance of one kind of marine life on the ocean surface provides evidence for this theory.

 North America is a continent that is completely within the Northern Hemisphere and almost entirely in the Western Hemisphere.
 It is the third largest continent and has the fourth largest population in the world.
 It was previously thought that the first people to reach North America were Asians, but new evidence has shown that they were actually Europeans.

 First, scientists found spear points of similar shape and style in both Europe and North America.
 These spear points were large and fashioned like a sharp blade.
 In contrast, the spear points found in Asia are very small and don't share many similarities.

 Also, European bones have been found that can prove the earliest people were European.
 Bones analyzed from a 24,700 year old skeleton of a child have provided DNA that was able to be extracted showing genes found primarily in European humans.